-POLICIES FOR PROFESSIONAL DEVELOPMENT (Barbering):
+POLICIES FOR PROFESSIONAL DEVELOPMENT (Barbering-Niles campus only):

 - Daily service sheets are to be filled in by the student and signed by the instructor EVERY DAY.
 Students must follow the attendance schedule they agreed to at enrollment. - Missing class is not permitted.
 Doing so will cause you to miss important lecture and/or hands-on lessons needed to graduate.
 At the discretion of the director and the instructors, extenuating circumstances may allow a student to remain in the program after missing class. - Students are responsible for their own educational equipment and personal belongings while in school and for items left on school property.
 Be prepared for class and hands-on massage practicals by having all tools and supplies required to complete class assignments and client services each day.
-Lockers are the property of Raphael's School of Beauty Culture, Department of Barbering and each student is given access to a locker for personal and educational belongings.
+Lockers are the property of Raphael's School of Beauty Culture, Inc., Department of Barbering and each student is given access to a locker for personal and educational belongings.
 Students are responsible for providing their own lock.
 The School reserves the right to inspect lockers without notice.
 If a student is discontinued or withdraws from the school, their personal property must be removed from the school within 30 days from the date of discontinuance/withdrawal/Leave of Absence or the items will be disposed of by the school. - The school provides smocks and nametags to all students that must be worn every day. - It is required that all students groom themselves in a manner befitting the highest professional standards established by the school and the profession.
 Hats, scarves, or head-coverings of any kind are not permitted.
-Shoes must be black, comfortable, clean and cleanable, and must be closed-toed. - Raphael's School of Beauty Culture, Department of Barbering reserves the right to prohibit the use of any form of clothing, hair or face covering, jewelry, or any form of visible attire which we believe, at its sole discretion, to be offensive, disruptive, unsanitary, unsafe, restrictive, unprofessional, or generally not consistent with the mission of Raphael's School of Beauty Culture, Department of Barbering or the medical profession. - Family and friends may visit students during school hours as clients only. - Each student is responsible for the cleanliness and sanitation of their surrounding work area including but not limited to: massage tables and area; and client changing area.
-Each student is also required to perform one cleaning duty each day as assigned by an instructor prior to clocking out for the day. - Barber students are permitted one 15-minute break. - All students are required to attend school 16 Saturday hours each month in order to graduate, as agreed to at the time of enrollment.
+Shoes must be black, comfortable, clean and cleanable, and must be closed-toed. - Raphael's School of Beauty Culture, Inc., Department of Barbering reserves the right to prohibit the use of any form of clothing, hair or face covering, jewelry, or any form of visible attire which we believe, at its sole discretion, to be offensive, disruptive, unsanitary, unsafe, restrictive, unprofessional, or generally not consistent with the mission of Raphael's School of Beauty Culture, Inc., Department of Barbering or the medical profession. - Family and friends may visit students during school hours as clients only. - Each student is responsible for the cleanliness and sanitation of their surrounding work area including but not limited to: massage tables and area; and client changing area.
+Each student is also required to perform one cleaning duty each day as assigned by an instructor prior to clocking out for the day. - Barber students are permitted an A.M. break and a P.M. break up to 15 minutes each.
+Students are permitted to take one 30-minute lunch break.
+Students are not required to take breaks if they choose not to. - All students are required to attend school 16 Saturday hours each month in order to graduate, as agreed to at the time of enrollment.
 Students who do not attend their required Saturday hours will not graduate until these Saturday hours are made up.
 This may result in attending beyond the student's contract ending date at which time Extra Instructional charges will apply. - Students not earning credit hours are not permitted in the school.
 Students must clock in promptly when arriving and leave the premises promptly after clocking out for the day. - Ohio State Barber Board rules and regulations must be adhered to at all times.